LearnFintech

 Building the Premium Brand

 The Gold Card (1966), Platinum Card (1984), and the invitation-only Centurion "Black" Card (1999) created a visible hierarchy of prestige.
 Each tier offered progressively more exclusive benefits — and each required higher annual fees.
-The Platinum Card alone now costs $695/year, yet millions pay it gladly for airport lounges, hotel credits, and the social signal it sends.
+The US Consumer Platinum Card alone now costs $895/year (raised from $695 in the September 2025 refresh), yet millions pay it gladly for airport lounges, hotel credits, and the social signal it sends.

 The Costco Crisis and Millennial Pivot